Maximal green sequences for cluster-tilted algebras of finite representation type

 \subsection{Compartments of $L(\Lambda)$}

-Since $\Lambda=J(Q,W)$ has finite type, $L(\Lambda)=\bigcup D(M)$ is closed.
-So, it complement $\RR^n-L(\Lambda)$ is a disjoint union of connected open sets $\cU$ which we call \emph{compartments}.
-We will associate a torsion pair $(\cG(\cU),\cF(\cU))$ to each compartment and use these to prove the converse of Theorem \ref{thm: walls are strongly schurian}.
-Namely, any maximal forward hom-orthogonal sequence for $\Lambda$ is given by a generic green path.
+Since $\Lambda=J(Q,W)$ has finite representation type, $L(\Lambda)=\bigcup D(M)$ is closed.
+So, its complement $\RR^n-L(\Lambda)$ is a disjoint union of connected open sets $\cU$ which we call \emph{compartments}.
+We will associate a torsion pair $(\cG(\cU),\cF(\cU))$ to each compartment and use these to prove the converse of Theorem \ref{thm: walls are strongly Schurian}.
+Namely, any complete FHO sequence for $\Lambda$ is given by a generic green path.

 \begin{thm} Let $\Lambda$ be of finite representation type.
 Then each compartment of $L(\Lambda)$ is convex. \end{thm}

 \begin{proof} Order the Schurian modules $M_i$ according to dimension.
 Thus $M_1,\cdots,M_n$ are the simple modules.
 For each $k\ge n$, let